Advanced trading strategies

 Long straddle (buying a straddle)

-- Typically, an investor will buy a straddle if he or she thinks the market will be volatile but is unsure of the direction the market will take
+Typically, a trader will buy a straddle if they think the market will be volatile but are unsure of the direction the market will take.

 Short straddle (selling a straddle)

-- Typically, this strategy is used by clients to profit in low volatility markets.
+Typically, this strategy is used by traders who want to profit in low volatility or rangebound markets.

 Long strangles (buying a strangle)

-- Long strangles are created by purchasing a low-strike put option and a high-strike call option on the same underlying security with the same expiry dates.
+Long strangles are created by purchasing a lower-strike put option and a higher-strike call option on the same underlying security with the same expiry dates.

 Short strangle (selling a strangle)

-- If the price of the underlying instrument stays the same or increases, the covered call strategy will give you a profit equal to the premium (price x stake) of the call option.
+If the price of the underlying instrument stays the same or increases to the strike price, the covered call strategy will give you a profit equal to the premium (price x stake) of the call option.
+This profit could be smaller than if you hadn’t sold the option and merely held onto your asset.

-- At the same time, if the underlying instrument falls in price and you have decided to use a covered call, you will have limited your potential losses.
+If the underlying instrument falls in price and you have decided to use a covered call, you will have reduced your losses by adding the premium to your income.